Benchmarking TD-DFT and Wave Function Methods for Oscillator Strengths and Excited-State Dipole Moments: Supporting Information Available

 \section{Supporting Information Available}

 Additional reference data for five compounds.
 Raw values for transition energies, oscillator strengths, and dipole moments.
+Basis set effects for water.
 Cartesian coordinates.
 The Supporting Information is available free of charge at https://pubs.acs.org/doi/10.1021/{doi}.